Umeshjajoo/Uzon-Real-Time-Order-Processing-System/README.md

 ### **Use Case: Real-Time Order Processing System**

-In this use case, we will design a **MuleSoft API** to integrate with **Apache Kafka** for building a **Real-Time Order Processing System** for an e-commerce platform.
+In this use case, I have designed a **MuleSoft API** to integrate with **Apache Kafka** for building a **Real-Time Order Processing System** for an e-commerce platform.
 The API will handle order ingestion, validation, processing, and updates in real time.

 ---